A-Shubhi/DA353_IoT_Team5/README.md

 ----

 ## Outputs

--When device stays irresponsive for more than 24 hours, am email will be sent to check on the device.
+-When device stays irresponsive for more than 24 hours, an email will be sent to check on the device.
 ![Screenshot 2024-04-28 185055](https://github.com/A-Shubhi/DA353_IoT_Team5/assets/95135448/ad8c2d5f-af5b-4086-840b-570098fa0a10)